imdrasil/jennifer.cr/README.md

 Contact.all.right_join("addresses") { id == Address.c("contact_id") }
 ```

+> For now Jennifer not supports table aliasing so that's why tables couldn't be joined several times and self join is not allowed as well.

 #### Relation

 To join model relation (has_many, belongs_to and has_one) pass it's name and join type: